-The Local Audit and Accountability Act 2014 ('the Act') also requires us We have not exercised any of our additional statutory powers or duties.
+The Local Audit and Accountability Act 2014 ('the Act') also requires us We have not exercised any of our additional statutory powers or duties. to:

-We have completed the majority of work under the Code and expect to be able to certify the completion of the audit when we give our audit opinion.
+- We have completed the majority of work under the Code and expect to be able to certify - report to you if we have applied any of the additional powers and duties ascribed to us under the Act; and - certify the closure of the audit the completion of the audit when we give our audit opinion.